antonkril/antonkril.github.io/_posts/2022-5-24-engineering_process.md

 ## Dev Environments

-1. Local development environment SHOULD be as close as possible to production environment
+1. Local development environment SHOULD be as close as possible to the production environment
 1. Every service MUST be containerized.
-Dockerfile should be stored in service repository
+Dockerfile should be stored in the service repository

 ## Repositories